…or chaos is awesome!

 … I already knew what to do 😀 (very rare situation in this project lol)

 With ZZ9000 in place (my first success YAY! :), I’ve moved back to the ACA cards combo(ACA500+ and ACA1231n).

-I’ve decided to make a kind of a separator or bracket if you like.
-The quick designing session resulted in a 3D printout like below.
+I’ve decided to make a kind of separator or bracket if you like.
+The quick designing session resulted in a 3D printout like the one below.
 No worries, at the moment I am writing this post it is already at the 8th or 9th revision lol.